Date: Oct. 12, 2011

 The modernization and associated restructuring of the National Weather Service developed five major technologies to modernize its operations, costing approximately $4.5 billion.
 The committee that wrote the report said that this investment was both needed and generally well-spent.
 The implemented technologies were:

 Overall, the modernization significantly increased the amount of data and information available to field forecasters, academia, the private sector, and the general public.
-It also improved outreach and coordination with state and local government, emergency management, and communities; provided for more uniform radar coverage and surface observations across the U.S.; and dramatically enhanced forecast and warning products.
-However, certain aspects of weather forecasts and warning still need improvement, the committee said.
-For instance, the probability of detection and forecast lead times for tornadoes and flash floods grew after the modernization, but the ratios for false alarms have remained high.
-In addition, the performance of hurricane track forecasts have seen gains, whereas hurricane intensity forecasts have not.
+It also improved outreach and coordination with state and local government, emergency management, and communities; provided for more uniform radar coverage and surface observations across the

 The budget, schedule, and technological issues encountered during the modernization reflected traditional challenges of large projects, such as shifting budget constraints and ambitious technology leaps, the committee found.
 For example, during the early stages, there was insufficient communication between the organization's management at the national level and the field office managers and their staff.
 However, the framework left in place allows and encourages the technology and work-force composition to continue to evolve.